 Partner 1 (lead partner).
-Ministry of Interior (Sector Macedonia and Thrace), Greece
+The Ministry of the Interior (Sector Macedonia and Thrace), Greece

 The Sector Macedonia and Thrace is responsible for government policy in the north of the country.
 Its area of authority includes three administrative regions: Western Macedonia, Central Macedonia, and Eastern Macedonia and Thrace, but only the latter two are included in the LOC-FOOD project.